J-1 Summer Work Travel 2024 Terms and Conditions

 (ii) provide a safe and secure work place which is in close proximity to safe and affordable housing;

 (iii) must be seasonal or temporary and must provide opportunities for Participants to interact regularly with U.S. citizens and experience U.S. culture; and

 (iv) offer the Participant 32 (thirty-two) to 40 (forty) hours of work per week.

-(a) Alternatively to Unassisted Jobs the Programme also includes the option for J-1 Summer Jobs whereby J1 Ireland assists the Participant in finding a position, which has already been vetted and approved by the US Sponsor (“Assisted Jobs”).
+(a) Alternatively, to Unassisted Jobs the Program also includes the option for J-1 Summer Jobs whereby J1 Ireland the Participant in finding a position, which has already been vetted and approved by the US Sponsor (“Assisted Jobs”).

-(c) The Participant agrees and acknowledges that the Assisted Job service does not guarantee the Participant a J-1 Summer Job Offer, interview nor does it constitute a binding contract of employment.
-The Assisted Job service entails J1 Ireland connecting the Participant with suitable employer contacts in the U.S.
+(d) The Participant agrees and acknowledges that the Assisted Job service does not guarantee the Participant a J-1 Summer Job Offer, interview nor does it constitute a binding contract of employment.
+The Assisted Job service entails J1 Ireland and/or the US Sponsor connecting the Participant with suitable employer contacts in the U.S.

-The following positions of employment are excluded from the Programme and will not be accepted as a valid J-1 Summer Job:
+The following positions of employment are excluded from the Program and will not be accepted as a valid J-1 Summer Job:

 7.1 positions that the Company considers could bring notoriety or disrepute to the Exchange Visitor Program;